stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

 ---
-title: "System Requirements Plan (SRS)"
+title: "Lesson Plan: Introduction to System Requirements Specification (SRS)"
 draft: false
 images: []
 weight: 5
 toc: true
 ---

-# Lesson Plan: Introduction to System Requirements Specification (SRS)
 ## Overview
-**Name:** Philip Haynes **Date:** 28/05/2024 **School:** Broken Hill High School
+**Name:** Philip Haynes **Date:** 28/09/2024 **School:** Broken Hill High School

 **Unit of Work:** Programming Fundamentals
-**Lesson Topic:**System Requirements Specification (SRS) **Lesson Length:** 60 mins
+**Lesson Topic:** System Requirements Specification (SRS) **Lesson Length:** 60 mins

 **Lesson Begins / End:** 9:05:10:05 **Class Size:** 20

-## **Syllabus Outcomes:**
+## Syllabus Outcomes
-### SE-11-01: Describes methods used to plan, develop and engineer software solutions
+1. **SE-11-01**: Describes methods used to plan, develop and engineer software solutions Introduce Students to the use of SRS in the context of a formal software engineering.

-### SE-11-02: explains how structural elements are used to develop programming code
+1. **SE-11-02**: explains how structural elements are used to develop programming code Demonstrate how requirements tracde to implementation.

-### SE-11-03: Describes how current hardware, software and emerging technologies influence the  development of software engineering solutions
+1. **SE-11-03**: Describes how current hardware, software and emerging technologies influence the  development of software engineering solutions
+Demonstrate a contemporary software engineering environment.

-### SE-11-04: applies safe and secure practices to collect, use and store data
-Introduce students to the use of github
+1. **SE-11-04**: applies safe and secure practices to collect, use and store data Continued demonstration to students to the use of [github](https://github.com/stem-teacher/brokenhill-h.github.io)

-### SE-11-06: applies tools and resources to design, develop, manage and evaluate software
-Introduce students to key software technologies
+1. **SE-11-06**: applies tools and resources to design, develop, manage and evaluate software Introduce students to key software technologies to complete software engineering.

-### SE-11-07: Emplements safe and secure programming solutions
+1. **SE-11-07**: Emplements safe and secure programming solutions Introduce students to the [ISM Security Controls](https://ism.mentormind.com.au/control/index)

-**Lesson Outcomes:**
+## Lesson Outcomes:
 - Define what an SRS is and explain its importance in software engineering.
 - Identify and describe different types of software requirements.
 - Introduce students to the characteristics of a good SRS.